 In this episode of The Sonny Brown Breakdown Podcast, I talk to Erik Uresk, a Black Belt in Brazilian Jiu-Jitsu and Judo, a former professional MMA fighter and coach at Alliance MMA & Phuket Top Team.
 We discuss his start in the MMA World, how he advocates for embracing vulnerability in his training to help conquer adversity, his coaching philosophy, and how to generate trust from athletes.
 They also talked about the challenges he faced while working with high-level athletes, mainly Dominic Cruz (an athlete with extensive MMA knowledge).

-Listen to The Erik Uresk Interview
+Listen to Erik Uresk

 For him, confidence comes to preparation.
 Not every day is going to feel good in the gym.
 He believes that there is no greater confidence than overcoming adversity.
 But there need to be a little bit easier rounds where you can be creative like there need to be different intensities and different periods of training.
 It can’t be like always all hard all the time.
 But there has to be a regular familiarity with vulnerability and discomfort in a fighter’s training.